ningkko/CSC220-Projects/README.md

 ## Our group members:
 @ningkko, @Fanghui He, @Qiaqia, @Yanwan Zhu

-This is a collection of coding challenges we've done in CSC220, Spring 2018, at Smith Collge.
+This is a collection of the coding challenges we've done in CSC220: Advanced Programming Techniques, Spring 2018, at Smith Collge.

+The programming languages cover Python, JavaScript/HTML/CSS, Java, Julia.

 The course is taught by R.Jordan Crouser.